Arghghgh I am going to pull my hair out if I see another post about pregnant women and the ‘magical’ dates!

 In fact a long time ago, at the beginning of the craze, I saw the ‘date article’ being shared around and as a birth educator I shared it to my audience.
 Then, as a pregnant woman, I bought and ate some dates!!
 Hey it sounded like a great idea (plus I happen to love dried fruit and it made my breakfast suddenly far more yummy!).

-And after one such delicious breakfast, heavily laden with delicious, sugary dates, I did a random glucose finger prick test at the chemist (I was self monitoring to check for any risk of Gestational Diabetes) and I had a concerning reading, the first thing the nurse asked was “what did you have for breakfast?”.
+And after one such delicious breakfast, heavily laden with delicious, sugary dates (which are said to be low GI), I did a random glucose finger prick test at the chemist (I was self monitoring to check for any risk of Gestational Diabetes) and I had a concerning reading, the first thing the nurse asked was “what did you have for breakfast?”.

 Yes, folks, dates can compromise your sugar and insulin levels.